adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Here I know exactly what I am looking at.
 I know the intention of what this HTML represents.
 And I have no idea how it looks&mdash;that's what CSS is responsible for.

 So **why** else should we use semantic class names?

 ## Why?
-Because it breaks the reuse rule!

-If you don't use semantics class names, then you will likely be repeating yourself (this is covered in the next chapter).

-## Why?
 Because it's easier to understand!